Martin Westlake: Biographer

+In 2001 Westlake published a full-length biography of British Labour politician Neil Kinnock.
+Mail on Sunday described the biography as "frank".
+The Independent on Sunday called it one of the most sublimely constructed and factually complete literary gems of the year".

 Westlake has since contributed chapters about various aspects of Kinnock's career to a number of edited publications.
-In 2017 he collaborated with the London Almeida Theatre's Figures of Speech series with an essay about Neil Kinnock's 1987 "A Thousand Generations" speech; A Thousand Generations — Figures of Speech (almeida.co.uk).
-He has contributed biographical essays to The Oxford Dictionary of National Biography, notably about former European Parliament Secretary-General, Sir Julian Priestley.
+In 2017 he collaborated with the London Almeida Theatre's Figures of Speech series with an essay about Neil Kinnock's 1987 "A Thousand Generations" speech.
+He has contributed biographical essays to The Oxford Dictionary of National Biography, notably about former European Parliament Secretary-General Julian Priestley.